Itamichan/Blue-in-the-maze/README.md

 ### Wireframes

-Considering that CG*photography* has at its core presentation of photographs I decided that it will be more helpful to have mockups than simple wireframes.
-The mockups were done in [figma](https://www.figma.com/).
+Blue in the Maze's wireframes are made both for mobile and desktop view.
+The wireframes were done in [figma](https://www.figma.com/).

-Link to the mockups can be found [here](https://www.figma.com/file/yAH8DKgNrouL7mu2Jc0Ipv/CGphotography?node-id=0%3A1).
-The mockups were done for the mobile first approach.
-The final result on tablet and desktop has only minor differences in comparison with the mobile version.
+Link to the mobile version can be found [here](https://www.figma.com/file/S4Awi2Wc8RJ8zjWNNuRLQ3/game-mobile?node-id=0%3A1).
-Besides the preliminary design of the web page, I also created a prototype of the flow between the pages.
-You can try this by pressing the play button in [figma](https://www.figma.com/).
+Link to the desktop version can be found [here](https://www.figma.com/file/DaQhx72fCc1FgdEFQX6Dr7/game-desktop?node-id=0%3A1).

-In case the link to the mockups doesn't work please find the pictures of the mockups [here](wireframes).
+In case the links to the wireframes doesn't work please find the pictures of the wireframes [here](src/wireframes).

 ## Features